jensgraetzer/MP3-ID3v2-Frames-Remixing/README.md

 # id3v2FrameCreator_APIC.py

 This Python script creates a new XXX_N*.bin file, containing a picture.
-Thus, this file contains a new APIC frame.
+Thus, this file contains an APIC frame.
 This way, it is easy to create a new ID3v2.4 frame, containing a picture.

 # id3v2TagFramesSizeCheck.py